 What Other Leaks Can Expose Your IP Address?
 And How Can You Fix Them?

 There is another common leak named ‘Dropped Connection’ which occurs if your VPN disconnects suddenly, in which case all your web traffic will be routed through your regular Internet connection (less secure).
 This is the common IP leak and also the easiest to prevent.

 Choosing a VPN service with a kill-switch feature is the right choice even for your smartphones.
 A kill-switch is a critical piece of your VPN client software that continuously monitors your network connection and makes sure that your true IP address is never exposed online in the event of a dropped VPN connection.
 If it detects a change, it will instantly stop all internet connectivity and try to reconnect to the VPN automatically.
 I recommend looking for this feature when you are comparing VPNs.

 VPNs can be a great tool for protecting your privacy online, but sometimes they can be undermined.
 I hope this post has opened your eyes to risks of IP leaks and the importance of regularly checking for them to ensure your information is staying safe.

-Looking for more on VPNs?
-Check out my recent post Top 10 VPNs That Take Your Privacy and Security Seriously.
+Want more on VPNs?
+Check out Top 10 VPNs That Take Your Privacy and Security Seriously.

 Note: This blog article was written by a guest contributor for the purpose of offering a wider variety of content for our readers.
-The opinions expressed in this guest author article are solely those of the contributor and do not necessarily reflect those of GlobalSign
+The opinions expressed are solely theirs and do not necessarily reflect those of GlobalSign.